Tweetsie Railroad: Tourist attraction

+On August 17, 2024, No. 12 was taken out of service to undergo a major rebuild, it was expected to return to service again for the 2027 operating season.

 General information

 Tweetsie Railroad is located on US 321 between Boone and Blowing Rock, North Carolina.

 Tweetsie Railroad's Wild West-themed operating season is from April to October.
 The park is open on weekends in the spring and autumn, and Thursdays through Mondays (closed Tuesdays and Wednesdays) from Memorial Day weekend until mid-August.
 In addition, the park is open on Friday and Saturday nights from late September through the month of October for the popular "Ghost Train" Halloween event.
 The park then closes for daytime operations, then re-opens on select evenings after Thanksgiving for "Tweetsie Christmas", which runs through the month of December.
 Other special events are held throughout the season, including a large fireworks display on the Fourth of July, and Railroad Heritage Weekend in August, which focuses on the history of Tweetsie Railroad's narrow-gauge locomotives.